 Withholding Taxes on Outgoing Dividends

-- No Shortfall: Dividends will not suffer any further Singaporean taxes on remittance to a foreign jurisdiction if corporate income tax has already been levied on the profits out of which the dividends are being paid.
+- No Shortfall: Dividends will not be subject to further Singaporean taxes on remittance to a foreign jurisdiction if corporate income tax has already been levied on the profits out of which the dividends are being paid.

-- Double Taxation Treaty: If the dividends are flowing to a jurisdiction with which Singapore has a double taxation treaty then the Singaporean company is exempted from the need to make up any shortfall arising.
+- Double Taxation Treaty: If the dividends are flowing to a jurisdiction with which Singapore has a double taxation treaty, the Singaporean company is exempted from making up any shortfall arising.

-- Concessionary Tax Regime: If the dividends are flowing from a Singaporean company which is subject to a concessionary tax regime then the resident company is exempted from the need to make up any shortfall in so far as the shortfall relates to the concessionary tax regime.
+- Concessionary Tax Regime: If the dividends are flowing from a Singaporean company which is subject to a concessionary tax regime, the resident company is exempted from making up any shortfall in so far as the shortfall relates to the concessionary tax regime.

-- Foreign Source Profits: If the dividends are from income earned and taxed abroad prior to being remitted to Singapore (e.g. the foreign branch profits of a Singaporean resident company) then even if there is a shortfall no tax is payable on the shortfall when the Singaporean company remits dividends to its foreign parent corporation.
+- Foreign Source Profits: If the dividends are from income earned and taxed abroad before being remitted to Singapore (e.g. the foreign branch profits of a Singaporean resident company), even if there is a shortfall no tax is payable on the shortfall when the Singaporean company remits dividends to its foreign parent corporation.

 (N.B.
 Tax Sparing Provisions: Most of Singapore's tax treaties contain tax sparing provisions, meaning that the foreign parent corporation of the Singapore subsidiary treats income received from its Singapore subsidiary as if the full amount of corporate income tax had been paid in Singapore even though the subsidiary was subject to a number of favorable fiscal concessions which meant it paid little (usually 10%) or no corporate income tax.
 As previously mentioned, the USA will not sign a full tax treaty with Singapore principally because of its refusal to accept tax-sparing credits).